shift-org/shift-docs/docs/STRUCTURE.md

 3. Certbot (on the host) puts some secrets into the dir, letsencrypt contacts nginx (in the container) via http and checks for the proper secrets
 4. If they match certbot and puts the cert in `/etc/letsencrypt/live/{doman}.crt|key` (on the host)
 5. It copies these certs to the dir (host) `/opt/shift-docs/services/nginx/ssl` AKA (container) `/opt/nginx/ssl/default.crt|key`

+### PHP:

+The php backend is based on flourish, a basic ORM

+The service configuration is located in `./services/php/` and mounted in the container as `/opt/php/`

+`entrypoint.sh` is responsible for configuring xdebug and postfix using values passed in from `./shift`

+#### Emails

+There is a drastic fork between production and local development with respect to emails.

+PHP is configured to use the script `./serices/php/sendmail.sh` to send all emails.

+1. During startup inside the php container `./services/php/entrypoint.sh` checks if remote stmp is configured (via `shift.overrides`)
+2. If so postconf/postmap/rsyslogd are used to setup smtp forwarding
+3. `sendmail.sh` checks for the same emails, and if so send all input over to the postfix provided sendmail binary
+4. `sendmail.sh` also always writes all email to `/var/log/shift-mail.log`

+Users can use `./shift mail` to view this log from the host computer